-While O-GlcNAcylation is essential for human health and very important for biotherapeutics, challenges still exist.
-Because O-GlcNAcylation is complete after the addition of a single glycan, the problem of predicting glycan distributions in a glycosylation site does not exist; thus, the main predictive task is to determine where and when (if ever) an amino acid will be O-GlcNAcylated.
-As summarized by \citet{Seber-and-Braatz-2023_2}, this task is challenging for ``multiple reasons'', which include ``a low frequency of events (only about 2\% of S/T sites are O-GlcNAcylated) and a lack of a motif to guide predictive efforts''.
-Moreover, \citet{Seber-and-Braatz-2023_2} also note that ``the effects of neighboring amino acids likely influence whether an S/T is O-GlcNAcylated'', a fact corroborated by their interpretability studies done with their final model, but many previous works use model architectures that cannot directly take into account any type of sequential information.
-The pioneer classifier machine-learning model for this challenging task is YinOYang (YoY) \citep{Gupta-and-Brunak-2002}, which also had one of the highest performances until the work of \citet{Seber-and-Braatz-2023_2}, first published in 2023.
-However, until at least 2021, O-GlcNAcylation site prediction models had insufficient performance to help advance research in the area \citep{Mauri-etal-2021}.
-Specifically, \citet{Mauri-etal-2021} found that no published model until then could achieve a precision \(\ge\) 9\% on a medium-sized independent dataset, suggesting that models to predict the location of O-GlcNAcylation sites failed to generalize successfully in spite of the high metrics achieved with their training data.
-The models evaluated by \citet{Mauri-etal-2021} also have low F\(_1\) scores and Matthew Correlation Coefficients (MCCs), another sign that their performance is insufficient. \citet{Seber-and-Braatz-2023_2} used recurrent neural network (RNN) models (specifically, long short-term memory [LSTM] models) to predict the presence of O-GlcNAc sites from mammalian protein sequence data.
-That work used two different datasets (from \citet{Mauri-etal-2021,Wulff-Fuentes-etal-2021}), the latter of which is among the largest O-GlcNAcylation datasets available.
+The pioneer classifier machine-learning model for this challenging task is YinOYang (YoY) \cite{Gupta-and-Brunak-2002}, which also had one of the highest performances until the work of Ref.\ \cite{Seber-and-Braatz-2023_2}, first published in 2023.
+However, until at least 2021, O-GlcNAcylation site prediction models had insufficient performance to help advance research in the area \cite{Mauri-etal-2021}.
+Specifically, Ref.\ \cite{Mauri-etal-2021} found that no published model until then could achieve a precision \(\ge\) 9\% on a medium-sized independent dataset, suggesting that models to predict the location of O-GlcNAcylation sites failed to generalize successfully in spite of the high metrics achieved with their training data.
+The models evaluated by Ref.\ \cite{Mauri-etal-2021} also have low F\(_1\) scores and Matthews Correlation Coefficients (MCCs), another sign that their performance is insufficient.
+Ref.\ \cite{Seber-and-Braatz-2023_2} used recurrent neural network (RNN) models (specifically, long short-term memory [LSTM] models) to predict the presence of O-GlcNAc sites from mammalian protein sequence data.
+That work used two different datasets (from Refs.\ \cite{Mauri-etal-2021,Wulff-Fuentes-etal-2021}), the latter of which is among the largest O-GlcNAcylation datasets available.
 These RNNs obtained vastly superior performance to the previously published models, achieving an F\(_1\) score more than 3.5-fold higher and an MCC more than 4.5-fold higher than the previous state of the art.
-Furthermore, Shapley values were used to interpret the predictions of that RNN model through the sum of simple linear coefficients \citep{Shapley-1951}.
-These predictions with Shapley values maintained most of the performance of the original RNN models (Supplemental data of \citet{Seber-and-Braatz-2023_2}).
-Conversely, two other models that were also released recently, LM-OGlcNAc-Site \citep{Pokharel-etal-2023} and O-GlcNAcPRED-DL \citep{Hu-etal-2024}, failed to obtain high metrics in independent test sets despite their complex architectures (an ensemble of transformers pre-trained for proteins in LM-OGlcNAc-Site's case, and a CNN+LSTM model in O-GlcNAcPRED-DL's case) and the direct use of some structural information.
-These two models still cannot reach precision \(\ge\) 9\% on independent test sets, and an analysis by \citet{Seber-and-Braatz-2023_2} (Table 4 of that work) noted that their model had a 2-fold performance improvement over O-GlcNAcPRED-DL, despite the fact that the latter was operating with a few advantages.
+Furthermore, Shapley values were used to interpret the predictions of that RNN model through the sum of simple linear coefficients \cite{Shapley-1951}.
+These predictions with Shapley values maintained most of the performance of the original RNN models (Supplemental data of Ref.\ \cite{Seber-and-Braatz-2023_2}) and provided interpretability for the first time in a publication on data-driven O-GlcNAcylation site prediction models.